HealthCatalyst/documentation/templates/comparing-and-deploying/compare.md

 - __Arguments__:
     - __df__: a data frame.
 The data your model is based on.
     - __type__: a string.
-This will either be 'CLASSIFICATION' or 'REGRESSION'.
+This will either be 'classification' or 'regression'.
     - __impute__: a boolean, defaults to FALSE.
 Whether to impute by replacing NULLs with column mean (for numeric columns) or column mode (for categorical columns).
     - __grainCol__: a string, defaults to None.
 Name of possible GrainID column in your dataset.
 If specified, this column will be removed, as it won't help the algorithm.
     - __predictedCol__: a string.
 Name of variable (or column) that you want to predict.